hannah-lynn/sport-culture/README.md

 The user can view the basket by clicking on the bag on the right of the nav bar.

-If the uset tries to add an item to the bag without selecting a size an error will appear.
+If the user tries to add an item to the bag without selecting a size an error will appear.

 ## How